 WHAT IS THE FIRST STEP IF I HAVE AN IDEA FOR AN EXPERIENCE OR PROGRAM?

-Review the Call for Proposals!
-Proposals are due June 15, 2020 5pm PST.
+Proposals were due June 15, 2020 5pm PST.
 Anyone can propose an experience or program.
 You do not need to be a professional designer or design firm to participate.

-Our Call for Proposals has been revised to reflect changes related to the decision that the festival will be virtual.
+Our Call for Proposals had been revised to reflect changes related to the decision that the festival will be virtual.

 HOW ARE PROPOSALS SELECTED?